 It also lets you know the types of things that everyone else will try to horde or grab during that last panic shopping trip.

-I also deleted some comments about how to use a few of the iterm, because they were not detailed enough to be practical, and not the point to the list.
+Next, I also deleted some comments about how to use a few of the items.
+Mostly, because they were not detailed enough to be practical.

 - Generators